-One of our basement sitting areas featured in The Family Handyman (twice!).
-“80 Old Items Fantastically Fit for Repurposing” and also, “12 Incredible DIY Room Dividers“
+The basement was a HUGE selling point that our new buyers were very excited about!
+It was featured in The Family Handyman (twice!).
+“80 Old Items Fantastically Fit for Repurposing” and also, “12 Incredible DIY Room Dividers

-When I built this house, I paid extra to replace the partial crawlspace with a full, open basement.
-I also added a 4 foot extension to our floorplan (which made this area even wider).
-And I paid extra to have 9 foot ceilings.
-When we finished the basement we left the duct work exposed and spray painted the ceiling (which saved us about $2500 in drywall costs).
+The exposed duct work was spray painted for only $400 (which saved us about $2500 in drywall costs).
 As the kids got older, it was time to give them their teen hangout.
 So we needed a finished basement!

 Even though we hired out a contractor for the build, our DIY contribution on this project wasn’t small.
 We created the floorplan, and all the finish work (like the trim we did upstairs).
 We chose to hire a contractor to install drywall, trim, electrical, plumbing and hung doors.
 I am not altruistic when it comes to DIY; I do it myself when it makes sense.
 At some point, DIY has allowed us to “pay it forward” to hire contractors as needed.
 So now the fun begins and we start the finish work and giving the basement some “personality”.